 More recently, I saw a film written and produced by my friend Howard Reich called For the Left Hand about a man named Norman Malone who, when he was ten, had been so viciously attacked by his father that his right hand was useless.
 Malone’s passion for music was such that he was determined to make a career in it despite his situation.
 He became an inspirational choir director in a Chicago public school.
 And he sought out material written for pianists who played only with the left hand.
 It turned out that an Austrian pianist named Paul Wittgenstein had lost the use of his right hand in WWI and had commissioned a piano concerto for the left hand from Maurice Ravel.
 Malone practiced the Ravel obsessively for years.
 The documentary climaxes with Malone, at age 79, making his concert debut playing it with a Connecticut orchestra.
 As I watched the movie, I thought, hmm, 1) vicious parent, 2) inspirational teacher and 3) Maurice Ravel.
 Who does this remind me of?

 Sondheim’s mother was notoriously monstrous (she once told him she regretted giving birth to him).
 He spent much of his life celebrating and supporting inspirational teachers and was one himself.
 And he loved Ravel.
 So I dropped him a line.
 A quick response.
 Yes, he wanted to see the film very much.
 Did I know he had written his thesis about Ravel?
 And was there any way I could get a copy to him as his streaming wasn’t working so he couldn’t watch it via the PBS service.
 I contacted Howard Reich, and Howard burned a disc and sent it to him a couple of weeks ago.
-I was waiting to hear Sondheim’s thoughts on the film.
+I looking forward to hearing Sondheim’s thoughts on the film.
 I don’t know if he got around to seeing it, but the Monday after his death I got a call from Howard saying that he had received a thank you note from him in that day’s mail.
 It had to be among the last things he wrote.